DigitaleGesellschaft/Anonip/README.md

  - The column containing the IP-address can freely be chosen
  - Works for both access.log- and error.log-files

+## Officially supported python versions
+ - 2.7
+ - 3.5
+ - 3.6
+ - 3.7

 ## Dependencies
-If you're using python version 3, there are no external dependencies.
+If you're using python version >=3.3, there are no external dependencies.

-For python version 2:
+For python versions <3.3:
  - [ipaddress module](https://bitbucket.org/kwi/py2-ipaddress/)

 ## Invocation